charleymroberts/vx-website/README.md

 Vertical Expression are a UK-based contra dance (folk dance) band who perform at folk festivals and other dance events around the country.

+## Key project goals & target audience

-Their existing website hasn't been updated for several years so they need a new one which looks more modern, incorporates best practice in UI/UX design, is built using responsive design to display properly on phones and tablets and meets today's accessibility standards.
+Their existing website hasn't been updated for several years so they need a new one which looks modern, incorporates best practice in UI/UX design to provide a positive experience for the user, is built using responsive design to display properly on phones and tablets and meets today's accessibility standards.

-The website promotes the band to audience members and event organisers, and informs their existing fans about where they will be performing next.
+The website promotes the band and their music to audience members and event organisers, informs their existing fans about where they will be performing next, and provides contact details for the band.

 ![homepage on different screens](assets/images/homepage-screenshots.png)